doubleII/Test/Raspberry Pi/next-cloud.md

 sudo docker run --name nextcloud -d -p 8080:80 -v /media/usbdrive:/data --network nextcloud-net -v /home/pi/nextcloud:/var/www/html nextcloud
 ```

+`-v /mediausbdrive:/data`: This mounts the host directory /media/usbdrive to the container directory /data.
+This is typically used to persist data outside the container, ensuring data is not lost when the container is stopped or removed.

+`--network nextcloud-net`: This connects the container to the Docker network named "nextcloud-net".
+Using a custom network can be useful for managing communications between containers.

+`-v /home/pi/nextcloud:/var/www/html`: This mounts the host directory /home/pi/nextcloud to the container directory /var/www/html.
+This is where Nextcloud's web files are located, allowing for custom configurations or persistence of these files.

+`nextcloud`: This is the name of the Docker image from which the container will be created.
+Docker will download this image from Docker Hub if it is not already present on the host.

 ## Speichermedien vorbereiten (USB als Datenbank)

 1. Mit dem Befehl lsblk werden Ihnen angeschlossene Datenträger angezeigt: